Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Introduction

 \subsection{Main Results}

-This paper considers a system in which a central monitor observes multiple binary Markov processes through a reliable communication channel.
-At each time step, only the state of one Markov process can be communicated to the central monitor.
-Scheduling refers to the selection of this Markov process at each time step.
+This paper considers a system in which a central monitor observes $M$ binary Markov processes through $m$ reliable communication channels.
+At each time step, only the states of $m$ Markov processes can be communicated to the central monitor.
+Scheduling refers to the selection of the $m$ Markov processes at each time step.
 We study the scheduling policy that minimizes the time-averaged sum-UoI of the Markov processes by formulating each bandit process as a POMDP under the RMAB framework.
 The penalty (i.e., UoI) of each bandit process is a concave function of the belief state.
 The study of the decoupled single-bandit problem is an essential step toward establishing the RMAB’s indexability.
 Toward that end, we first analyze the properties of the optimal policy for the POMDP associated with a single bandit process.
 We show that the optimal policy has a threshold structure that allows us to establish the indexability of our UoI-scheduling RMAB problem.
 We further present an iterative algorithm to compute the Whittle index.
+In the special case where the Markov process has symmetric transition probabilities, UoI reduces to an increasing function of AoI and a closed-form expression of Whittle index can be derived.

-We emphasize that the results in this paper apply not only to the UoI-scheduling problem, but also to a large class of RMABs.
+We emphasize that the results in this paper apply not only to the UoI-scheduling problem, but also to a large class of RMABs (we call them C-type RMABs).
 In essence, this work covers a general RMAB wherein each bandit process is a binary Markov process with transition probabilities $p$ and $q$, and the penalty is a concave function (not limited to UoI) of the belief state \cite{Mauricio_POMDP2010}.
 As we will see, a bandit process with $p+q<1$ and a bandit process with $p+q>1$ have different characteristics, but both of them are indexable.

-In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose using UoI as a metric for information freshness, and formulate the minimum sum-UoI scheduling problem as an RMAB. \item We prove that a general class of RMABs---to which the UoI-scheduling problem belongs---is indexable as long as the penalties are concave functions of the bandits' belief states. \item We present an iterative algorithm to compute the Whittle index of the RMABs. \end{itemize}
+In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose using UoI as a metric for information freshness, and formulate the minimum sum-UoI scheduling problem as an RMAB. \item We prove that a general class of RMABs---to which the UoI-scheduling problem belongs---is indexable as long as the penalties are concave functions of the bandits' belief states. \item We present an iterative algorithm to compute the Whittle index of the RMABs and derive the closed-form expression of Whittle index in a special case. \end{itemize}